NativeScript/android/README.md

-# android-proxy-generator
+# android-binding-generator
-Contains the source of the proxy generator tool for the NativeScript's Android Runtime.
+Contains the source of the binding generator tool for the NativeScript's Android Runtime.